 Staff met on site with the developer to view ongoing demolition of the existing single-story school building.
 Construction for the “Triton Square” project will begin early in 2021 for the 308-unit multi-family apartment development.
 Targeted future tenants are young professionals and “empty-nesters.”
 Anticipated future property tax revenue is in the magnitude of $1 million annually.

 Groton Heights School

-ThayerMahan, the selected preferred developer, and the Town are finalizing legal reviews on the Purchase and Sales (P&S).
+Staff and ThayerMahan are working on the final option agreement to be addressed by the Town Council by summer.
+The building has experienced increased vandalism over the past weeks.
 The property requires environmental remediation for lead and asbestos and the town is addressing the brownfield grant agreement with the state of CT and ThayerMahan.

 ThayerMahan was chosen as the preferred developer of the Groton Heights Property after an extensive marketing effort, RFP issuance, and review of qualified proposals.
 The company will expand its Groton business by developing a second location at the Groton Heights property.
 This economic development project will provide office and floor space for corporate offices, research and development, engineering, and assembly uses.
-The project's first phase will involve the adaptive reuse of the existing 27,185 square foot building to allow the Groton business to expand including approximately 40 new high tech jobs.
+ThayerMahan has grown from three to over 60 employees in three years.
+They are committed to the project in making this their future world headquarters.

 Colonel Ledyard School

 - Video of Public Presentation, Oct.
 21, 2020

 Staff is coordinating final agreements.
 Bellsite, LLC (Bill Bellock) is eager to move this multi-family residential project forward.
 Phase I will consist of converting the existing school building into between 14-20 apartments.
 Phase II will include new buildings and apartments (less than 60 apartments) on the rear of the site.